 At Webster we a have unique entitlement to learning across The Arts, built on a special relationship with Manchester Camerata, one of Europe’s leading Chamber Orchestras, and the work of visiting instrumental tutors and Artists in Education.
-We were awarded the Artsmark Platinum Award in March 2017, this is a huge achievement for our school and recognises our focus on the arts as well as the contribution of all staff, pupils and visiting practitioners involved in our journey so far!
+We were awarded the Artsmark Platinum Award in March 2017 and again in 2021, this is a huge achievement for our school and recognises our focus on the arts as well as the contribution of all staff, pupils and visiting practitioners involved in our journey so far!
 We had this feedback from Artsmark:

 Art & Design

-We have bespoke art and design schemes linked to our IPC learning themes which have been trialled and improved over a number of years.
-They build on the skills and inputs of visiting Artists in Education David Hulston, Joe Ford and Sally Gilford who collaborate with pupils and teachers on a regular basis.
+We have bespoke Art and Design schemes linked to our topic planning which have been trialled and improved over a number of years.
+They build on the skills and inputs of visiting Artist in Education David Hulston and a longstanding collaboration with Z-Arts, who collaborate with pupils and teachers on a regular basis.
 They provide skills and experience such as cyanotype prints, handmade books, printmaking and mummified crocodiles to enhance learning opportunities, and support teachers with lesson planning.
 Class teachers then deliver regularly taught art and design lessons using a range of media and both 2 and 3D experiences which are enhanced by half day workshops from the visiting artists.
 In this way we can ensure a fantastic breadth of experience and a clear progression of skills.
 We have a wide range of after school clubs available linked to the arts- many of them led by practitioners from Z-Arts in Hulme.

 On a rolling programme each class experiences a half term of class based music followed by a half term of guitar or drum/percussion tuition.
 Class based music is planned in collaboration with musicians from Manchester Camerata Chamber Orchestra, with a similar curriculum construction as we have developed in Art & Design.
 Teachers deliver a progressive series of music lessons, then Camerata musicians will deliver additional workshops alongside the class teachers.

 We also run three longer performance projects with Camerata each year.
 These incorporate the work of visiting dramatists as well as musicians and composers; each project lasting 3-5 days and culminating in a performance.
-In recent years these have linked with IPC themes such as Active Planet, Victorian Manchester or Portrait of Place as well as our longest running Year 6 project-The Horrors of War.
+In recent years these have linked with topics such as Raging Planet, Victorian Manchester or Portrait of Place as well as our longest running Year 6 project-The Horrors of War.

 We also have a Gifted & Talented programme for both drumming and guitar which provides additional opportunities for individuals and groups.
-We have recently developed a school Rock Band whose members are developing their performance and songwriting skills.
+We have developed two school Rock Bands whose members are developing their performance and songwriting skills.
 Our pupils can also study for and achieve RockSchool qualifications in drums or guitar.

 Performances & Projects